Storieta

 The Adventures of Sherlock Holmes, illustrated page 29: I slept at Baker Street that night, and we were engaged upon our toast and coffee in the morning when the King of Bohemia rushed into the room.

-The Adventures of Sherlock Holmes, illustrated page 30: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 30: No, my brougham is waiting.

 The Adventures of Sherlock Holmes, illustrated page 31: The door of Briony Lodge was open, and an elderly woman stood upon the steps.